anushkakulk/cpp_tennis_reservation_system/README.md

 - you will be presented with a menu, which is a numbers list of options specific to your membership type. enter the number that corresponds to the option you wish to do.
 - to switch users, you must exit to terminal (either press the option [5] from member/coach menu, [6] from officer menu, or ctrl-c) and login as different user
+- a line on the schedule will look like this:
+  Player ID: 39, Membership Type: member, Player Name: kris, Open Play: No, Start Time: 2023-06-29 14:30:00, Day: 4, Court: 1
+    - each line shows the reserver's id, membership type, name, whether or not the reservation was an open play session, the start date and time, the day of the week, and the court number
+    - the day of the week is written as a number from 0 to 6 [0 = sun, 1 = mon, 2 = tue, 3 = wed, 4 = thur, 5 = fri, 6 = sat]

 ## members
 - a member can view the schedule, which will show _all_ reservations made for the next 7 days for each court, sorted by earliest to latest.